CoLRev-Environment/colrev/docs/source/foundations/colrev.rst

 - **pybtex**: the most actively developed pythonic BibTeX parser with high load performance
 - **Tesseract/ocrmypdf**: the leading (non-proprietary) OCR engine (machine-readability of PDF content)
 - **dedupe**: one of the leading python packages for record linkage, offering convenience functions supporting active learning, learnable similarity functions and blocking algorithms
-- **Pandoc** and **CSL**: the leading projects for creating scientific documents from markdown, the standard for git-versioned manuscripts
+- **Pandoc** and **CSL**: the leading projects for creating scientific documents from markdown, the standard for Git-versioned manuscripts
 - **Opensearch**: the leading open source search engine and search dashboard

 ..